aponte411/numerai_train/README.md

 # numerai_train

-This repo contains code to train Numerai models and make submissions to the Numerai competition. https://docs.numer.ai/tournament/learn
+This repo contains code to train models using the numerox api and make submissions to the Numerai competition.

+https://docs.numer.ai/tournament/learn

 # Setup